lineality/Online_Voting_Using_One_Time_Pads/README.md

 # participation, populations, distillation

 # anonymity and toxic behavior online
 - incentives and feedback in behavior
+- possible ongoing denial about the existence of toxic behavior

 ## Statistics & Analysis Standards for Coordinated Decisions
 The buck stops here; what exactly do we mean by 'statistics'?